samumantha/github-jupyter-4-ds/content/index.md

 We will work in [Jupyter Notebooks](https://jupyter.org/) for its simplicity to get started writing code even without any previous experience.
-We will learn how to produce some **reproducible plots** using [Vega-Altair](https://altair-viz.github.io/) and in general how to find your way with programming in Python
+We will learn how to produce some **reproducible plots** using [Vega-Altair](https://altair-viz.github.io/) and in general how to find your way with programming in Python or R.

 ## Who is the course for?